EDUCATION FOR BUSINESS GROWTH

-The 10,000 Small Businesses curriculum is designed to help entrepreneurs develop the skills needed to recognize new opportunities.
-Classroom activities are complemented by an integrated portfolio of business services, including one-on-one business advice, legal and financial clinics, and networking opportunities.
+The curriculum is organized into 9 modules, each of which includes classroom discussion, peer learning exercises, skill building and experiential applications.
+Classroom activities are complemented by an integrated portfolio of business services, including: one-on-one business advice, legal and financial clinics, and networking opportunities.

 * * *